 Of course you can’t visit the Tower of London without taking a look at the Crown Jewels.
 Beautifully crafted crowns and maces, encrusted with the biggest diamonds I have ever seen are lined inside glass cabinets.
 This part of the visit was particularly interesting to myself and Oliver as we both love anything shiny and sparkly, Mr.C often refers to us both as magpies.

-Visiting the Tower of London with a pushchair did make getting around it rather tricky and during several parts, I had to wait outside with Oliver and the pushchair.
+Visiting the Tower of London with a pushchair did make getting around it rather tricky and during several parts, I had to wait outside with Bear and the pushchair.
 So in all honesty, I probably wouldn’t recommend this as a tourist attraction for people with pushchairs and wheelchairs as a lot of the museum wouldn’t be easily accessible to them.
 There was also a lot of building and restoration work going on during our visit, meaning it was even more awkward to get around with a pushchair.
 However, overall I would say this is a London monument worth visiting, although if we visit again, I would wait until the building and restoration work is complete and my children no longer require a pushchair.